Hardeaymorlarbot/Eliminator-V1/README.md

 - *Eliminator V1  is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Death-md at your own risk by keeping this warning in mind.*
+- *Use eliminator v1 at your own risk by keeping this warning in mind.*

   #### ```Eliminator WhatsApp link
 *[Click to Dm](https://wa.me/9159896402)